RedHatInsights/acs-ui/CONTRIBUTING.md

 - prod-stable

 Updates to these branches will update the following branches in the **acs-ui-build** repo:
-- main -> ci-beta, qa-beta, stage-beta
-- stable -> ci-stable, qa-stable, stage-stable
-- prod-beta -> prod-beta
-- prod-stable -> prod-stable

-Some of these environments have become deprecated or obsolete based on information provided by our backend team so these are the actual environments we want to pay attention to:
 - main -> qa-beta
 - stable -> qa-stable
 - prod-beta -> prod-beta
 - prod-stable -> prod-stable

-We will continue to update these deprecated/obsolete branches for now until further notice.

 ### Build repo webhook